The Best Summer Day Trips Near Greenville, SC

 1261 Oakridge Farm Highway, Mooresville, NC

-Admission: Admission ranges anywhere from $20 up to $35 per person depending upon weekday, weekend, or holiday time slots.
+Admission: Admission ranges anywhere from $23 up to $40 per person, depending on weekday, weekend, or holiday time slots.
 You can choose your time slot via the online reservation portal.

 Distance from Greenville: 2 hours

-The Quarry is a huge, 25-foot deep natural spring quarry where adventures jump and dive.
-The quarry at Carrigan Farms is not only a beautiful sight to behold, but also a full day of water activities including several rock jump-off points, rope swings, swimming areas, and a sand beach volleyball area.
+The Quarry is a huge, 25-foot deep natural spring quarry where adventurers jump and dive.
+The quarry at Carrigan Farms is not only a beautiful sight to behold, but also a full day of water activities, including several rock jump-off points, rope swings, swimming areas, and a sand beach volleyball area.

 carrigan farms